 America’s Byways – National Scenic Byway Designation

 The Great River Road is designated as a National Scenic Byway.
 This federal designation recognizes the Great River Road’s outstanding assets in the areas of culture, history, nature, recreation and scenic beauty.
-All along the Great River Road National Scenic Byway, you’ll find tourism amenities as well Interpretive Centers that help travelers experience the many facets of Mississippi River Region.
+All along the Great River Road National Scenic Byway, you’ll find tourism amenities as well as Interpretive Centers that help travelers experience the many facets of the Mississippi River Region.

 What You’ll Experience

 All along the Great River Road, visitors will find interesting things to see and do, including a number of river-related attractions and designated interpretive centers.
 The communities you’ll encounter along the way – from tiny riverside villages to vibrant metropolises – are where you’ll experience the living history of the region through music, culture and local cuisine.

 Travelers can spend a day exploring a short portion of the byway, or a week traveling through several states – or many weeks traveling the entire length of the river.
 It would take a lifetime to truly experience all that the Great River Road has to offer.
 Start your Great River Road journey today.

 - 6 things you might not know about the Great River Road